joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 ## Calculating two-dimensional elastic collisions

 It's math time!
-We're going to be using ellastic collisions because I found it to be a fun animation without getting too complex with gravity and friction.
+We're going to be using elastic collisions because I found it to be a fun animation without getting too complex with gravity and friction.
 But if that's what you're after, give it a shot.

 Wikipedia has a fantastic animation showing what happens in a 2D collision on their {{< externallink "elastic collision" "https://en.wikipedia.org/wiki/Elastic_collision#Two-dimensional" >}} page.

 {{< figure src="/images/Elastischer_stoß_2D.gif" title="Two-dimensional elastic collision" >}}

-Mathmatically this can be defined as the following.
+Mathematically this can be defined as the following.
 Keep in mind there is an alternate formula that uses angles, but because we are using vectors, this is an easier formula to implement.

 $$
 \textbf v^{\prime}_1 = \textbf v_1 - \frac{2m_2}{m_1 + m_2} \frac{\langle \textbf v_1 - \textbf v_2, \textbf x_1 - \textbf x_2 \rangle}{\lVert \textbf x_1 - \textbf x_2 \rVert^2} (\textbf x_1 - \textbf x_2)